hellmarbecker/blog/_posts/2023-06-27-new-in-druid-26-parsing-kafka-metadata-automatically.markdown

 ![Example query](/assets/2023-06-27-06-query.jpg)

-And that is how easily Kafka metadata end up in Apache Druid!
+And that is how easily Kafka metadata goes into Apache Druid!

 ## Conclusion